OpenBfS/UncertRadio/docs/doc_files/misc/notes_pmle_linear_unfold.rst

 For decay curves of gross counts, which are Poisson-distributed, the Poisson MLE (PMLE) fitting method is the better one compared to weighted least squares (WLS), if the count numbers are rather small.
-This is supported by corresponding test results given at the end of section 7.4.3.
+This is supported by corresponding test results given at the end of :numref:`chi-square options`.
 Unfortunately, only non-linear unfolding procedures can be applied.
 For this purpose, the Levenberg-Marquardt-method was applied as it is implemented in the Matlab routine Lm, published by H. P. Gavin (2022).
 The Matlab code was converted to Fortran and extended for the application to PMLE:

-    - PMLE with its special definition of the Chi-square (see :ref:`chi-square options`) requires a modification of the Levenberg-Marquardt (LM) matrix algebra,
+- PMLE with its special definition of the chi-square (see :ref:`chi-square options`) requires a modification of the Levenberg-Marquardt (LM) matrix algebra,
 - For stabilizing the fitting („penalized fitting“) an additional Chi-square term is included, which shall prevent the fitting parameters from moving too far from their start values during the non-linear iteration.

 Referring to the nomenclature used by H. P. Gavin in his paper, the following table gives a short information about the extensions of his mathematical treatment implemented here.
 In the first column, the equation numbers used by Gavon are cited.
 The main difference between Levenberg-Marquard formulae (left column) and those for the PMLE modifications (right column) consists in the applied covariance matrices :math:`W_0` (left column) and :math:`W_1` and :math:`W_2` (right column).
 The additional term :math:`p_f(p-p_c)^T \cdot W_c \cdot (p-p_c)` serves for stabilizing the fit.
 :math:`J` designates the Jacobi-Matrix of the first partial derivatives of the fitting function :math:`f` with respect to the parameters :math:`p`.

 .. list-table::
     :widths: auto